rikbosch/PowerUp/Readme.markdown

 ## Why use psexec when there is PowerShell Remoting?

-Psexec was used for two reasons.
+Psexec is used for two reasons.
 One is that it is very simple and reliable.
-Secondly, because powershell remoting had issues in our environment that proved difficult to overcome.
+Secondly, we experienced (fairly typical) issues setting up Powershell Remoting in our environment.

 Contributions that incorporate powershell remoting would be welcome.